Italian Beef and Farro Stuffed Peppers

 - Preheat oven to 375 degrees.
 Lightly oil a large, deep baking dish.

 - Cook farro in salted boiling water until tender but still al dente.
 (This can take 30 minutes or so.
 Alternately, place farro and 3 cups water in an Instant Pot or electric pressure cooker and cook on high 10 minutes.)
-Drain excess water and set aside.
+Drain in a colander and run under cool tap water.
+Drain again.

 - While the farro is cooking, remove the tops from the green bell peppers and carefully hollow them out.
 If necessary, shave a little off the bottom so they stand level.
 Reserve the tops of the peppers, pull out the stem and coarsely chop the remainder.

-- Meanwhile, heat remaining olive oil in a skillet or saute pan over medium-high heat.
-Add the onion, celery and chopped green bell pepper tops.
-Reduce heat to medium and cook, adjusting heat as necessary until vegetables are tender.
+- Meanwhile, heat the remaining olive oil in a skillet or saute pan over medium-high heat.
+Add the onion, celery, and chopped green bell pepper tops.
+Reduce heat to medium and cook for 10-12 minutes, or until vegetables are tender.

-- Add the garlic, diced tomatoes, tomato sauce, vegetable broth, Italian seasoning, crushed red pepper flakes and Worcestershire sauce.
-Bring to a simmer and cook 5 minutes to get flavors to meld.
+- Add the garlic, diced tomatoes, tomato sauce, broth, basil, Italian seasoning, crushed red pepper flakes and Worcestershire sauce.
+Bring to a simmer and cook for 5 minutes to meld the flavors and thicken the sauce.
 Let cool slightly.
+Taste and add a pinch or two of sugar if needed.

 - Transfer 1 cup of the sauce to a bowl.
-Add beef, egg, Parmesan cheese, 1 cup of the Mozzarella, salt, black pepper and cooked farro.
+Add beef, egg, Parmesan cheese, 1 cup of Mozzarella, salt, black pepper, cooked farro, and half the parsley.
 Stir to combine.

 - Spread 1 cup of the sauce over the bottom of the dish.